irinamrdhtllh/drive-better/README.md

-# Road Damage Detection for Autonomous Vehicles
+# DriveBetter: A Road Damage Detector for Autonomous Vehicles

+DriveBetter is an ongoing project focused on designing a road damage detection system for autonomous vehicles.
+It integrates multi-sensor fusion to improve navigation in challenging environments (e.g., nighttime, foggy conditions), ensuring autonomous vehicles can drive smoothly and safely at all times.
+The system is tested and simulated in CARLA, an open-source autonomous driving simulator.